bvarner/threadlib/README.rst

 Note that for a nut you also have to specify an outer diameter.
 The inner diameter is implicitly given by the thread designator ("M12x0.5" in this case).

-Try a positive 'tap' to remove from an existing solid to produce a hex-shaped nut:
+Try a positive 'tap' to remove from an existing solid:

 .. code-block:: OpenSCAD